-- 1. As soon as possible to the Campus Operations Manager's Office when the victim of a crime elects to, or is unable (physically/mentally) to, make such a report.
-The Campus Operations Manager's Office is located at 3151 South Vaughn Way, Aurora, CO 80014, Office 404 - 2.
+- 1. Crimes should be reported as soon as possible to the Campus Operations Manager's Office.
+The Campus Operations Manager's Office is located at 3151 South Vaughn Way, Aurora, CO 80014, Office 404. - 2.
 If the crime has been committed after regular business hours, it should be reported to the front desk, CSA, or security guard. - 3.
-If the crime has been committed when the University is closed, it should be reported to the Campus Operations Manager's Office or primary CSA as soon as possible after school is open. - 4.
+If the crime has been committed when the University is closed, it should be reported to the Campus Operations Manager's Office or primary CSA as soon as possible after the school is open. - 4.
 In addition to reporting the crime to the Campus Operations Manager's Office, a prompt and accurate report of the crime should be made to the appropriate law enforcement authorities.
-The local police department for the Denver South campus is the Aurora Police Department located at 15001 E. Alameda Parkway, Aurora, and can be reached at 303-627-3100 or by dialing 911 in the event of an emergency.
+The local police department for the Denver South campus is the Aurora Police Department located at 15001 E. Alameda Parkway, Aurora, and can be reached at (303) 627-3100 or by dialing 911 in the event of an emergency.